LeXPLORE-Platform/lexplore-wisp-station/README.md

  The python version can be checked by running the command `python --version`.
 In case python is not installed or only an older version of it, it is recommend to install python through the anaconda distribution which can be downloaded [here](https://www.anaconda.com/products/individual).

+## Usage

+### Credentials

+In order to download live data `creds_example.json` should be renamed to `creds.json` and completed.

+### Operation

+To run the pipeline: `python scripts/main.py`

+The python script `scripts/main.py` defines the different processing steps while the python script `scripts/meteostation.py` contains the python class meteostation with all the corresponding class methods to process the data.
+To add a new processing or visualization step, a new class method can be created in the `meteostation.py` file and the step can be added in `main.py` file.
+Both above mentioned python scripts are independent of the local file system.

+### Arguments

+Run `scripts/main.py -h` for details on the input arguments available

 ## Data

 The data can be found in the folder `data`. `Spectral` refers to raw spectral data from the WISP station and `Water Quality` refers to water quality parameters derived from the spectra (calculated by Water Insights).